guyroyse/deep-learning-like-a-viking/code/README.md

     $ . venv/bin/activate

-Now, when you run ```python``` from the command line, it will always point to Python3.7 and any libraries you install will only be for this specific environment.
+Now when you run ```python``` from the command line, it will always point to Python3.7 and any libraries you install will only be for this specific environment.

-If you want to deactivate this environment, you can at any time from anywhere with the following command:
+If you want to deactivate this environment, you can do so from anywhere with the following command:

     $ deactivate

-Now, let's install all the requirements.
+Next, let's install all the requirements.
 These are all listed in
 ```requirements.txt``` and can be installed with ```pip``` like this.

     $ pip install -r requirements.txt